lettas/openchord-fork/README.txt

+This project is a fork of Open Chord Project (http://open-chord.sourceforge.net/).

 Open Chord is released under GNU General Public License.
 A copy of it is contained in the archives in a file named license.txt.
 A copy of the license can be found at http://www.gnu.org/copyleft/gpl.html.